Back to Blog

 </picture>

-This approach ensures the most appropriate image composition is shown on each device.
+This approach ensures the most appropriate image composition is shown on each device, not just the most appropriately sized one.

 Common Beginner Mistakes

 A frequent mistake is using srcset without the sizes attribute, forcing browsers to guess and often load larger images than necessary.
-Another common issue is relying only on CSS resizing, which does not reduce file size.
+Another common issue is relying only on CSS resizing, which controls how an image is displayed but does nothing to reduce the file actually downloaded.

 Responsive Images and SEO

-Responsive images themselves are not ranking signals, but the performance gains they enable are.
+Responsive images themselves are not direct ranking signals, but the performance gains they enable — lower LCP, stable CLS, reduced bounce rate — are.

 Accessibility Best Practices